Data Centre Cooling - Renew or Perhaps Upgrade?

 External Remote Support

 A Chiller retrofit applies the Data industry’s own technologies to facilitate remote support of chillers supporting data centres.
 For example the Rodem® system pioneered by ThermOzone offers two way interactive support whereby the chiller can be ‘Virtually Serviced’ entirely by remote access via mobile phone networks.
 The two way enabled system means the chiller can literally call for assistance if a fault arises, technicians can then log in to the chiller to investigate and invariably resolve what is going on.
-For most Clients assigning RODEM® support a monthly ‘Virtual Service’ inspection provides an early warning of any developing problems.
+For most Clients assigning Rodem® support a monthly ‘Virtual Service’ inspection provides an early warning of any developing problems.

 Efficiency Optimisation via Rodem®

 Reviewing the chillers monthly provides opportunity to fine tune individual chillers to provide best efficiency for the specific season.
-Often chiller settings are set to provide year around functionality, for which a compromise is lower efficiency.
+Generally chiller settings are set to provide year around functionality, for which a compromise is lower efficiency.
 By tuning a Chiller differently for summertime operation to that required in deep Winter means the chiller can be kept several % more efficient.

-Unlike typical Building Management Systems that are inherently linked to internal data systems, Rodem using the 4G system stands completely alone, meaning external access does not in anyway compromise site data security.
+Unlike typical Building Management Systems that are inherently linked to internal data systems, Rodem® using the 3/4G system stands completely alone, meaning external access does not in anyway compromise site data security.
 Remote access nodes are hated by data professionals, but no one objects to someone having a mobile phone in their pocket.
 Rodem® simply assigns a mobile connection to several chillers without need for any form of computer level link to the vital data systems, and hence no remote access nodes.

 Global Warming and the F Gas Phase Down